Christian C. Abnet, Ph.D, M.P.H.

 |Address:||NCI Shady GroveRoom 6E344|

 Dr. Christian Abnet earned a Ph.D. in environmental toxicology from the University of Wisconsin in 1998 and an M.P.H. in epidemiology from the University of Minnesota in 1999.
 He joined NCI as a Cancer Prevention Fellow in the Division of Cancer Prevention in 1998.
-Dr. Abnet became a tenure-track investigator in the Nutritional Epidemiology Branch in 2005, and since 2011 has served as one of four acting Branch Chiefs.
-In 2014, he was awarded scientific tenure by the NIH.
+Dr. Abnet became a tenure-track investigator in the Nutritional Epidemiology Branch (NEB) in 2005.
+In 2014, he was awarded scientific tenure by NIH and appointed Acting Chief of NEB.
 Dr. Abnet's work focuses on the etiology of esophageal and gastric cancer.
 His research interests are driven by a desire to meet the needs of populations in limited-resource settings who are at highest risk for these diseases.

 Esophageal cancer presents one of the most uneven worldwide geographic distributions of all cancers with several regions of extraordinarily high incidence.
 There are two primary bands of high-incidence populations with one stretching across central Asia from China to Iran and a second spanning East to Southern Africa.
 Overall, gastric cancer patterns appear distinct from esophageal cancer, but populations with high rates of esophageal squamous cell carcinoma (ESCC) tend to have co-occurring high rates of gastric cardia adenocarcinoma.
 Tobacco smoking and excessive alcohol drinking account for most ESCC in the US and similar countries, but these factors play little or no role in high-incidence populations.